evnp/tmex/README.md

 ```
 tmex -k
 ```
-The session name will be inferred from the current ENV variables, and the session will be killed.
+The session name will be inferred from current environment variables, and the session will be killed.

 npm
 ------------